turangarusso/Highlights-Privacy-Policy/README.md

 * Easy Filter with one tap
 * Show related Statistics of the match
 * Check Live Score
-* Custom calendar for old a next scheduled mathes
+* Custom calendar with old and next scheduled mathes
 * Watch Live Tv matches